Aida-Enna/XIVPlugins/README.md

 ## Auto Login

-Automatically logs you into the specified character when the game first starts.
+Automatically logs into the specified character (selected via the configuration menu) when FFXIV first starts.

 ## Fate Auto Sync